311ecode/toClip/README.md

 - All commands support `-h` or `--help` for usage information
 - When no clipboard utility is found, outputs to stdout as fallback
-- For detailed help, run any command with `-h` option
+- For detailed help, run any command with -h option
-- When executing commands with -c, both stdout and stderr are included in the clipboard content
+- When executing commands with -c, the clipboard content includes "Executed: <command>\n" followed by both stdout and stderr.
+- When using -s with piped input or text, includes "Executed: <source>\n" before the content.
+- When using -S with piped input, automatically detects the previous command(s) in the pipe and prepends "Executed: <cmd1> | <cmd2> | ...\n".

 ## Advanced Usage